The Pomodoro Technique for GCSE and A Level Students: How to get more done, not get bored and save your energy when you’re studying

 The first step is to plan the tasks you want to do in a day.
-You can use the Pomodoro tracker that I've created for this purposed (see the picture, click here to get your copy).
+You can use the Pomodoro tracker that I’ve created for this purpose (this is now only available to members of The Extraordinaries Club – I was forced to stop making it available to others because of changes to EU VAT laws brought about by Brexit).
 Plan up to five tasks for the day (you can have less if you prefer) that are really clear.
-Don't just write ‘Revise biology'.
+Don’t just write ‘Revise biology’.
 Be specific e.g. create flashcards on pages 40-42 from my biology text book, or annotate Act 2 Scene 1 of Macbeth.

 2. Remove distractions